giampaolo/psutil/docs/faq.rst

 using?".
 Note that it includes shared memory, so it may overestimate actual usage when compared across processes. ``vms`` is generally larger and can be misleadingly high, as it includes memory that is not resident in physical RAM.

-Both values are portable across platforms.
+Both values are portable across platforms and are returned by :meth:`Process.memory_info`.

 .. _faq_memory_footprint: